Affiliate links on Android Authority may earn us a commission. Learn more.

 - Get a free SSL certificate from Let’s Encrypt.

 - Keep all plugins and Wordpress themes up-to-date.

 - Back up your WordPress site daily (automating it would be best.)

 Use a VPN

 If you say “VPN” to someone, they will most likely associate it with illegal downloading or watching Netflix in another country.
-But like Tor (which runs on VPNs), a VPN is an important privacy tool.
+But like Tor, a VPN is an important privacy tool.
 Short for Virtual Private Network, a VPN can redirect your internet traffic to another server in another country, thereby concealing your actual geographical location.

 There are countless VPN services available today, all with varying degrees of quality and cost.
-But in my experience, the best two are ProtonVPN (my current service and owned by Protonmail) and Tunnelbear.
-But try to avoid free VPN services – if you’re not paying for the product, you are the product.
+But in my experience, the best two are ProtonVPN (my current favorite service and owned by Protonmail) and Tunnelbear.
+We’d actually recommend trying to avoid free VPN services since if you’re not paying for the product, you are the product.

 Carefully consider what smart home devices you should have

 My colleagues Roger and John might bristle at this one, as they are our smart home device experts and enthusiasts.
 And I admit to having an Apple HomePod and asking Siri questions from TV quiz shows.
 I know how cool it is to have lights that can go on and off with a voice command and other cool smart home gadgets.
 They appeal to my inner laziness.

 But Internet of Things (IoT) devices can have very lax privacy policies and bad security features, and this can let bad people into your private life.
 One example is security cameras linked via the internet.
 All it takes is for someone to hack through the firewall, and suddenly they can see inside your house.
 Baby monitors can be another risky thing to have.